Evervault raises $3.2M from Sequoia, Kleiner for an API to build apps with privacy baked in – TechCrunch

 The investor list in this seed round is impressive, but also all the more notable when you consider that Evervault’s product has yet to be released.

-Evervault’s product is notable because it represents a shift in how companies are approaching only data privacy.
+Evervault’s product is notable because it represents a shift in how companies are approaching data privacy.

-“It’s moving away from compliance teams because it should be in products from day one,” said Evervault’s 19-year-old founder to explain why it’s focusing on developer tools.
+“It’s moving away from compliance teams because it should be in products from day one,” said Evervault’s 19-year-old founder, explaining why it’s focusing on developer tools.

 “Originally, I thought of how to solve data protection from the developer side as a mathematical problem, but it was only having done the research and getting exposed to others in that space that it became something interesting to me,” he added.